nrios4/rs3/README.md

 - GSE217352.R: Running this file will reproduce the analysis conducted in Section 4.2, as well as printing out Table 7.

 *** Folder: SimResults ***
 The csv files in this folder store the simulation results from Section 3.
-These files are read from other R files in the Section 3 and Supplementary folders to produce Table 1, Table 2, and Tables A1 to A13.
+These files are read from other R files in the Section 3 and Supplementary folders to produce Tables 1 to 6, and Tables A1 to A13.

 *** Folder: Supplementary ***
 - TablesA1toA4.R: This R file reproduces Tables A1, A2, A3, and A4 as they appear in the supplementary materials.